tejasanilshah/tejasanilshah.github.io/code/_posts/2025-03-23-prefect-flows-subflows.md

 title:  "Composing Prefect flows with sub-flows"
 collection: code
 tags: prefect
-excerpt: "Bring on the ~~dead baby~~ failed child-flow jokes.
+excerpt: "Bring on the (dead baby) failed child-flow jokes.
 Composing flows inside flows"
 ---

-# Composing flows with child-flows (sub-flows)

 A common use case when working with workflow orchestration tools is running multiple instances of a certain flow with the change of a few parameters.
 It could be getting satellite data for multiple locations, or retrieving specific files from different